Thu12Jul20186 - 7 pm

 Boundaries of Science: Medieval Conflict between Science and ReligionLecture

-Ann Giletti (University of Oxford) will talk about medieval negotiations over how to accept this new science, and the boundaries placed by Church authorities on open discussion about it.
+Ann Giletti (University of Oxford) will talk about medieval debates over this new science, and the boundaries placed by Church authorities on open discussion.